 Building goes beyond bricks and mortar — it’s how we deliver lasting impact in the communities where we live and work.
 We’re committed to partnering with communities from Cape York to the Torres Strait and across regional Queensland, delivering meaningful employment, training, and infrastructure that support the long-term wellbeing of the places we work in.

 With extensive experience in Indigenous communities, Bryant has structured its business to foster participation and opportunity.
-This includes engaging Geoffrey Villalba as our Indigenous Partnerships Officer and implementing an Indigenous Partnerships Strategy to strengthen networks with Indigenous communities, businesses, councils and Traditional Owners.
+We continue to strengthen our approach to Indigenous engagement through collaboration with indigenous communities, businesses, councils and Traditional Owners.

 We also maintain Local Industry and Indigenous Employment and Training Strategies focused on creating lasting employment, training and business outcomes through genuine collaboration.

-Bryant has proudly partnered with First Nations peoples for more than 35 years.
-Our projects often take us into regional and remote communities, where collaboration, respect and genuine partnership are essential to successful delivery.
+Bryant has a long history of working alongside First Nations peoples, delivering projects across regional and remote communities where collaboration, respect, and genuine partnership are essential to successful outcomes.

-These partnerships are more than part of our process — they’re part of who we are.
-They reflect our belief that building with care means creating outcomes that endure well beyond the life of a project.
+These partnerships are an important part of how we work.
+They reflect our belief that building with care means creating outcomes that deliver lasting value for communities, well beyond the completion of a project.

 Building Together is a symbol of collaboration, respect and shared purpose.
 In 2020, Bryant commissioned renowned Kuku Midigi artist Arone Meeks to create an artwork representing the company’s partnership approach with Aboriginal and Torres Strait Islander communities.
 Arone’s piece beautifully captures the meeting of land and sea — the Great Barrier Reef and ancient rainforest — and the coming together of people, culture and place.